 WALLL-EEE

-You'll be hearing squeals about Wall-E, the robot, all summer because it's charming.
-But while the robots can be engaging, cynical people made the movie Wall-E, I thought, as I watched the human-like characters.
-The flubbery-blubbery adult animations loll about their space station, moving about by pushing buttons on their giant motorized recliners with attached TVs.
+You'll be hearing squeals about Wall-E the robot all summer because it's a charming movie and robots can be engaging.
+But a bunch of very cynical people made Wall-E, I thought, watching the characters.
+The flubbery-blubbery adult animations loll about their space station and move by pushing buttons on their giant motorized recliners with attached TVs.
 "Blue is the new red", they announce, changing their outfits in unison with a click of a button.

 Earth is uninhabitable, so these "people" are confined to an enormous space station.
-Previous generations overwhelmed Earth with the detritus of consumer products, so back on their planet of origin, a lone robot branded "Wall-E" industriously compacts and arranges into tall neat piles the rubble that's the only thing remaining on the planet.
+Previous generations overwhelmed Earth with consumer products and now a lone robot branded "Wall-E" industriously compacts and arranges the detritus into tall neat piles the rubble -- all that's left of the planet.

-Up in space, contented to recline prone while motoring from nowhere to nowhere, the adults blink alert when abrupt change shakes their routine -- staring at TV.
-They're not going to waddle upright anytime soon in this dystopia, but once disrupted from their monotonous marbling, TV watching, liquid slurping existence, they're forced to adapt.
-"I didn't know we had a track" the teletubbie-looking beings exclaim, "I didn't know we had a pool", another says.
+Up in space, the adult characters blink alert when abrupt change shakes their routine of TV staring and reclined motoring from nowhere to nowhere.
+They're not going to waddle upright anytime soon in this dystopia.
+They finally bob alert after being disrupted from their monotonous marbling, TV watching, liquid slurping existence.
+"I didn't know we had a [running] track" the teletubbie-looking being exclaims, "I didn't know we had a pool", another says.

 A Movie For All

 The movie makes multiple appeals to different audiences.
-It appeals to environmentalists and those who think corporations are running amok.
-Then for the opposite interpretation libertarians say the relentless advertising in the space craft represents big government.
-Something for Everyone.
-That such conflicts coexist is not disconcerting, rather masterly and apropos.
-The movie's disparate themes fit the time.
-We are, after all a world of conflicting impulses, aware of nutrition but fat, worried about the environment but cavalier with garbage, safety conscious but reckless.
-We're tremendously cynical, but the less people beliEve it seems, the more talk-show hosts run segments titled "This I beliEve!"
+It appeals to environmentalists, as well as those who think corporations are running amok.
+Libertarians say the relentless advertising in the space craft represents big government.
+The potential for such conflicting interpretations to coexist is masterly and apropos.
+We are, after all a world of conflicting impulses, aware of nutrition but fat, worried about the environment but ardent polluters, safety conscious but reckless.
+We're tremendously cynical, but the less people believe it seems, the more talk-show hosts run segments titled "THIS I BELIEVE!"

 A Kiddie Flick, A Chick Flick, and A Geek Flick Too

-We happened to go to the early Evening show of Wall-E, forgetting that it would be a kids' bazaar.
+We happened to go to the early evening show of Wall-E, forgetting that it would be a kids' bazaar.
 Of course then we listened to the same 3-4 year old childrens' commentary that we described a few years ago in "March On Penguins".
 The kids cried, laughed, and asked for explanations, which served to heighten our appreciation of the movie's different appeals.
+To the 3 and 4 year olds, Wall-E probably looked like Saturday morning TV and the same free-for-all questioning occured.
 The adults (in two rows, bringing up the average age in the theater by 25 years or so) followed the adult themes and the subtle and unsubtle humor.
-To the 3 and 4 year olds, Wall-E probably looked like Saturday morning TV.

-As the movie celebrates technology though, it celebrates consumerism.
-It celebrates it through Eve, the slick shiny clean, blue-eyed robot-babe, with a quick trigger arm that smites perceived enemies with slick weaponry.
-Despite mechanical deftness, Eve is a machine both tender and wise.
-The movie celebrates consumerism through Wall-E, the completely resilient, unrealistic product that survives the catastrophic mendacity (we're led to assume) which led to the planet's destruction.
+The movie celebrates technology through Wall-E, the completely resilient, unrealistic product that survives the catastrophic mendacity (we're led to assume) which led to the planet's destruction.
 Wall-E is stalwart -- matter-a-factly hoisting a downed blubbery person back onto their rolling cart to the alarm of the space system's bureaucratic robots.
-Wall-E the robot is the antithesis of a robot, tender and smitten by Eve.
+The robot has outlasted every appliance, computer, car and gadget anyone in the Western world currently owns -- longevity that is a quaint myth.
+Wall-E represents the antithesis of a robot, even before it becomes tenderly smitten by Eve.

 In the end the movie returns to early caveman civilization.
-It's only a cartoon, but if the audience chooses it can take home some message -- perhaps that humans will consume until consuming forces them start over from scratch, or that consumerism decimates life, or that the human quest for convenience is suicidal.
-Of course the adults in the audience will realize that nothing is so simple, there is no warning to be heeded from the movie just as there is no solution.
+It's only a cartoon, but if the audience chooses it can take home the message that humans will consume until consuming forces them start over from scratch, or that consumerism decimates life, or that the human quest for convenience is suicidal.
+Of course the adults in the audience will realize that nothing is ever so simple, there is no warning to be heeded from the movie just as there is no solution.

-There is no time when the population of the world is satisfied with the rate of dEvelopment, resource utilization, or production of consumer products.
-We may not really need a Rubrik's Cube or an upgraded appliance.
-But do people in rural Africa or Asia think that the world has enough stuff now?
+There is no time when the population of the world is satisfied with the rate of development, resource utilization, or production of consumer products.
+Western world may not really need a Rubrik's Cube or an upgraded appliance.
+But do people in rural Africa or Asia have enough stuff just because we do?
 There will always be people who want newly manufactured products, better technology solutions, tastier food, and more markets to sell to.
 The conundrum is in the continuum.

 And Where are We, On the Continuum?

 Wall-E's message is necessarily simplistic, it is a children's movie, after all.
 Every person and country is in a different place on the continuum when environmental failure happens.
 Maybe they live in New York, it the midst of the epic consumerism that resembles the post-habitable world that Wall-E tools around in.
-Or perhaps the live in the types of places that 3/4 of the world inhabits, a desolate hut with not enough food to eat.
-Who's says I can't have an upgrade?
-All the fair sentiments that drive the market, that make Eve look slick are our environmental undoing.
+Or perhaps the live in the types of places that 3/4 of the world inhabits, some desolate hut with not enough food to eat.
+In that case, who says they can't have an upgrade?
+All the fair sentiments that drive the market, that make Eve look slick, are our environmental undoing.

 Perhaps Wall-E is a vehicle for a nervous society's worries about the environment, or perhaps the movie is no more than a collection ideas that leave computer geeks feeling cozy -- humans are stupid, computers that utter something no more threatening that beeps are my friends.
 Whatever your interpretation -- or not -- Wall-E is great entertainment.
 Do see it.
 I see merchandising opportunities.
 And a sequel.